prasunanand/gsoc_blog/blog2.md

 **JRuby port of Mixed-Models**
 -
 ##**Introduction**
-For my GSoC 2016 project of JRuby port of NMatrix, we worked on running other Sciruby gems on JRuby.
+For my GSoC 2016 project of JRuby port of NMatrix, we worked on testing NMatrix-JRuby with real-life data.
 We started with **mixed-models** gem.
 Mixed models are statistical models which predict the value of a response variable as a result of fixed and random effects.
 All matrix calculations are performed using the gem **nmatrix**, which has a quite intuitive syntax and contributes to the overall code readability as well.

-**[Note]:** *Some features of LMM that are provided by Daru gem, won't be available for now .*

 ## **Mixed Models**

 The real motivation for working with JRuby port of Mixed-Models was to work with real-world data.
 We ran the code from this [blog](http://sciruby.com/blog/2015/08/19/gsoc-2015-mixed-models/) by Alexej Gossman, the author of 'mixed-models' gem which explains using *mixed-models* with some examples, using JRuby.
 We then compared the results for Ruby-MRI and JRuby.

-####**Example1 : Blog_data**

-This is a **work in progress** because of the following issues:
-1. mixed_models not supported by latest [daru](https://github.com/agisga/mixed_models/issues/4 .).
-This issue has been resolved by Alexej.
-2. The program gets stuck at [line 31](https://github.com/agisga/mixed_models/blob/master/examples/blog_data.rb#L31).
-This is the [message](https://gist.github.com/prasunanand/2b2573c3607b5365654e078a6aabbad6) that I get on interrupt.
-It still needs to be figured out.

-####**Example2 : LMM**
+####**Example1 : LMM**

-Next I started running example [***LMM.rb***](https://github.com/agisga/mixed_models/blob/master/examples/LMM.rb).
+I started running example [***LMM.rb***](https://github.com/agisga/mixed_models/blob/master/examples/LMM.rb).
 Alexej wrote a blog explaining this example and it can be found [here](http://www.alexejgossmann.com/First-linear-mixed-model-fit/).
 I ran the example using both ruby and jruby and compared output at every stage.
 Here I found these issues.

 **Rank of a matrix**